Amy Coney Barrett Supreme Court nomination: Potential candidates

 During his presidential candidacy in 2016, Trump released a list of jurists he would consider to fill a Supreme Court vacancy, including his first nominee, Neil Gorsuch.
 An updated short list was released in November 2017.
-Among the high-profile potential nominees from the list were Brett Kavanaugh, Amy Coney Barrett, Britt Grant, Amul Thapar and David Stras, who were all elevated to the courts of appeals by President Trump.
+Among the high-profile potential nominees from the list were Amy Coney Barrett, Britt Grant, Amul Thapar and David Stras, who were all elevated to the courts of appeals by President Trump.
 In September 2020, President Trump released another list of 20 possible appointees were a vacancy to arise, including Republican senators Tom Cotton (Arkansas), Ted Cruz (Texas), and Josh Hawley (Missouri); of the three senators, Cruz and Hawley later indicated they would decline a nomination.

 On September 19, 2020, President Trump told supporters at a rally in Fayetteville, North Carolina, "I will be putting forth a nominee next week – it will be a woman".
 By September 21, Trump said that his list had been narrowed to just five names, with a final nomination to be made on September 24 or 25.
 As of September 2020, President Trump's complete list of Supreme Court candidates contained 44 names, of whom 12 were women.
 September 22 news reports identified Barrett, Barbara Lagoa, Joan Larsen, Allison Jones Rushing, and Kate Comerford Todd as the top contenders, with Barrett the frontrunner.